 If you’ve never swum deep into the oceans before, you may not have come across gorgeous coral reefs.
 These natural ‘sea forests’ are hugely important to the lives of millions of aquatic life swimming in and out of their various nooks and crannies.

 Sadly, they are under threat now more so than ever before.
-Here are 15 interesting facts about coral reefs…
+Here are some seriously interesting facts about coral reefs…

 Coral isn’t actually a plant – it’s more of an animal!
 They actually share plenty in common with various animals of the deep, such as sea anemones.